[CLOSE YOUR EYES]

 [APPLAUSE]

-THREE-SIXTY by Floris van Driel
+THREE-SIXTY Floris van Driel

 THREE-SIXTY is a mixtape released as an emotional self-portrait of a precarious worker.
 The collection of beats and interludes is an attempt to break free from quantifiable expectations of productivity.
 Resisting the contemporary mindset of 'there is no alternative', THREE-SIXTY proposes a break towards a future that is no longer pre-defined, but rather navigational.